coderefinery/git-intro/_episodes/04-branches.md

 Lets try to produce a visual representation of the branches using git commands.

-Try the following :
+Try the following:
-`git log --all --graph --decorate --oneline --abbrev-commit`
+`$ git log --all --graph --decorate --oneline --abbrev-commit`

 This was very nice way to visualise the branches and the commits.
 But the command has too many parameters and it is too long to type.
 Fortunately Git has solution for this using aliases.

-`git config --global alias.graph "log --all --graph --decorate --oneline --abbrev-commit"`
+`$ git config --global alias.graph "log --all --graph --decorate --oneline --abbrev-commit"`

 Next time when we want this we will use the alias

-`git graph`
+`$ git graph`

 For a table like (sort of) representation you could use the following command instead. git show-branch